Like a Girl?

 “Like a girl” is an insult, usually directed toward boys or men, when they do something poorly or in a way that suggests weakness or a lack of athletic coordination.
-But when you really think about it, it doesn’t make much sense.
+But it doesn’t make any sense.
 There is nothing intrinsically gendered about sporting ability, courage, intelligence, or standing up for oneself.
 These are traits that can be nurtured in any boy or girl from a young age.

 So where did this notion of “like a girl” originate?

 According to Eric Anthamatten, a professor of philosophy at Fordham University, the phrase “like a girl” has little to do with biology and everything to do with socialization—in this case, the way girls are raised to interact with and understand their own bodies and abilities.
 Let’s use baseball as an example.
 The act of throwing something is inherently aggressive, requiring a balanced stance and the use of force to hurl an object forward.
 Sounds pretty basic, but historically, aggression was not a trait associated with women or girls.
 Sports were not for girls.
 Politics were not for girls.
 Firefighting and policing jobs were not for girls.
 It stands to reason then, that parents were not raising their girls to successfully engage in these endeavors.
 It was domesticity all the way.

 Today’s “like a girl” insult is something many of us say without thinking—a byproduct of a time when girls and boys had very narrow roles, and when embodying characteristics of the other gender was seen as a personal failing.
 Am I glad I don’t live in that world.
 (Though we do still live in a world where women’s sports receive but a fraction of the funding and publicity of their male equivalents, where female CEOs are still difficult to come by, and where only 14% of computer science graduates are women.
 Biases are still alive and well.)

 The Real Roots of Ability